Representation learning to advance multi-institutional studies with electronic health record data from US and France: Supplementary methodological details

-\paragraph{Encoder for dimension reduction of patient embeddings} We used t-sne for dimension reduction of patient embeddings on the central site (AD: UPMC, mental health disorders: MGB).
-To learn the emapping from the high-dimensional patient embedding to the low dimensional t-sne representation, we trained a fully-connect neural network with three hidden layers, each with 30, 20 and 10 nodes.
-To avoid overfitting, we added a dropout layer with dropout rate of 0.2.
-We used the Adam optimizer with learning rate of $1\times 10^{-4}$.
+\paragraph{Encoder for dimension reduction of patient embeddings} We used t-SNE to reduce the dimensionality of patient embeddings at the central site (UPMC for Alzheimer's disease; MGB for mental health disorders).
+To learn a mapping from the high-dimensional embeddings to the corresponding t-SNE representation with $3$ dimensions, we trained a fully connected neural network with three hidden layers ($30$, $20$, and $10$ nodes).
+To prevent overfitting, a dropout layer with a rate of $0.2$ was added.
+The network was trained using the Adam optimizer with a learning rate of $1 \times 10^{-4}$.

-\paragraph{Federated clustering} We used federated k-means clustering proposed by \cite{garst2024fed}.
-After each institution has calculated one iteration of k-means on their local data, they send their cluster means as well as the amount of samples per cluster back to the central server.
-The server then concatenates all cluster means, and aggregates them.
-It does so by running a k-means clustering on the received local means until convergence (using the global k parameter), to align clusters from different institutions to each other.
-This global k-means is weighted by the amount of samples per cluster found, such that a cluster with lots of samples in it will have a bigger impact on the aggregation step compared to a cluster with fewer samples.
+\paragraph{Federated clustering} We adopted the federated $k$-means algorithm proposed by \cite{garst2024fed}.
+After each institution performs one iteration of $k$-means clustering on its local data, it sends the resulting cluster means and corresponding sample counts to the central server.
+The server then aggregates the received means by running global $k$-means clustering on the combined local centroids until convergence, using the global $k$ parameter.
+The global aggregation step is weighted by the number of samples in each cluster, so that larger clusters contribute more strongly to the final cluster centers.
+These steps are repeated until convergence.